X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Introduction

-If the SN is close enough that the Earth is exposed to a dose of cosmic rays, this can represent the most harmful stage of a nearby SN on a terrestrial environment, simply due to the extremely high energy and prolonged influential presence of the cosmic rays.
+If the SN is close enough that the biosphere is exposed to a dose of cosmic rays, this can represent the most harmful stage of a nearby SN on a terrestrial environment, simply due to the extremely high energy and prolonged influential presence of the cosmic rays.
 As these cosmic rays penetrate deep into the atmosphere, lingering for hundreds to thousands of years, they alter the atmospheric chemistry of the planet.
 It is this phase that has typically been the focus of prior research on the terrestrial consequences of SNe.
-In said research, it is generally assumed that a rate of $30\%-50\%$ globally averaged ozone depletion harbors the potential to impose an extinction-level event on Earth \citep{Melott2011}.
-The distance the SN would have to be to impose such consequences is often labelled the “lethal distance.”
-In their review of astrophysical ionizing radiation and Earth, \citet{Melott2011} have surmised a typical lethal distance for a SN to be around 10 pc.
+In said research, it is generally assumed that a rate of $30\%-50\%$ globally averaged ozone depletion (in reference to modern-day Earth levels) harbors the potential to impose an extinction-level event on Earth \citep{Melott2011}.
+The distance the SN would have to be to impose such consequences is often labeled the “lethal distance.”
+In their review of astrophysical ionizing radiation and Earth, \citet{Melott2011} have surmised a typical lethal distance for an SN to be around 10 pc.
 However, this value is largely variable due to a variety of factors, and in a more recent detailed study, \citet{melthom2017} have also estimated that this distance may be upwards of 50 pc for certain interstellar conditions.
-These general parameters serve as the foundation for our assessment of the threat imposed by X-ray luminous SNe.
+These general parameters serve as the foundation for our assessment of the threat imposed by X-ray-luminous SNe.